blairliikala/livestreamwrapper/Readme.md

 ## Slots

-There are 4 slots: Landing, Start, Player, and End that are cycled through during an event.
+There are 4 slots: `landing`, `preshow`, `live`, and `end` that are cycled through during an event.
 HTML can be placed inside these slots and styled.

 ### Landing